Learning to Admit Optimally in an $M/M/k/k+N$ Queueing System with Unknown Service Rate: Multi-server Queueing Model with No Waiting Room

-\subsection{Finite-time Performance Analysis}
+\subsubsection{Finite-time Performance Analysis}

-To extend the finite-time results of the single-server queueing system to the more general setting of the multi-server system, we characterize the regret in terms of the submartingale (or supermartingale) sequence $\{Y_n\}_{n=0}^{\infty}$ and processes $\{Y_n^A\}_{n=0}^{\infty}$ and $\{Y_n^M\}_{n=0}^{\infty}$ found from Doob's decomposition.
+In this section, we characterize the regret in terms of the submartingale (or supermartingale) sequence $\{Y_n\}_{n=0}^{\infty}$ and processes $\{Y_n^A\}_{n=0}^{\infty}$ and $\{Y_n^M\}_{n=0}^{\infty}$ found from Doob's decomposition.
 As the sign of $\{Y_n\}_{n=0}^{\infty}$ determines the acceptance rule, we provide an upper bound for the probability of the event that $Y_n$ has an undesirable sign.
 Without loss of generality, in describing the methodology we assume that $\mu \in (c/R,+\infty)$ and from Doob's decomposition and \Cref{lem:incr_seq},

 Thus, it suffices to bound $\Pr\big(Y_{n}^M \leq -\tilde{\delta}_1n\big)$, as done in \Cref{lem:multi_server_prob}.
 The proof of \Cref{lem:multi_server_prob} given in \Cref{sec:proof_multi_server_prob}, verifies a conditional sub-exponential property for the martingale difference sequence $\{Y_{n+1}^M-Y_n^M\}_{n=0}^{\infty}$, and utilizes a Bernstein-type bound for martingale difference sequences.